Potato and Gram Flour Fritters – Aloo Pakora

 This is another way to eat a street food snack known as pakoras which are extremely moreish so I warn you to eat in moderation and make them on special occasions such as a tea time get-together.

-sunflower oil for deep-frying (approximately 500ml)
+Sunflower or vegetable oil for deep-frying

 pinch of coriander seeds, slightly crushed

 pinch of turmeric